Pullusb/GP_brush_fill/README.md

 Everything happens in the screen space visible part of the viewport that is locked during the modal.
 You can't move view during the painting and the brush is clamped to viewport border.

+For now :
+- Only work in perspective view (will raise an error message)
-Impossible erase plain stroke without fill (use native eraser for that)
+- Impossible erase plain stroke without fill (use native eraser for that)

-Impossible to add holes in shapes when erasing
+- Impossible to add holes in shapes when erasing

-In additive/substractive mode, closing a draw shape (like a lasso) will englobe everything inside.
+- In additive/substractive mode, closing a draw shape (like a lasso) will englobe everything inside.

-When merging shapes it deletes points information (thickness/pressure/etc).
-Keep in mind that it delete crossed sotrkes to create a new one.
+- When merging shapes it deletes points information (thickness/pressure/etc).
+Keep in mind that it delete crossed strokes to create a new one.

 ### Important technical note